Authorization vs accreditation

 Learn why accreditation may matter to you.

-What are the three types of accreditation?
+What are the two types of accreditation?

-There are three main types of accreditation that apply to certain academic programs:
+There are two main types of accreditation:

 • Specialized accreditation